GBrachetta/Musical-Dice/README.md

 <a name="manual-tests"></a>
 ## Manual Tests

-Several manual tests were performed to ensure the best possible user experience.
+Multiple manual tests were performed to ensure the best possible user experience.
 This app is fully compatible with all browsers tested except the ones mentioned in the **Compatibility** section, in both desktop and mobile environments.
 The following browsers were tested: